How Much Do Blog Management Services Cost on Average?

 Convert With Content.
 This company offers three services; a stand-alone content production service, a stand-alone blog management service, and a stand-alone SEO service.
 Blog management from them ranges from $150 per month to $400 per month, with optional upsells for combining packages or for upgrading to more blog posts and more images per month than what is default with their packages.

-Convert with Content
+Convert With Content

 Blogger Sidekick.
 This company offers three overall blog management packages.
 They all offer tailored content with keyword research and SEO, but they don't handle outreach and they have a very small number of blog posts per month.
 The cheapest plan, $700 per month, only includes two blog posts per month.
 Plans scale up to $1,500 per month and higher.